 To illustrate our methodology, we use data from angiographic examinations of 622 heart transplant recipients at Patworth Hospital in the United Kingdom.
-These data were downloaded from the R library http://cran.r-project.org/web/packages/msm, maintained by Christopher Jackson.
+This data was downloaded from the R library http://cran.

+r-project.org/web/packages/msm maintained by Christopher Jackson.
 Cardiac allograft vasculopathy (CAV) is a deterioration of the arterial walls.
-Four states were defined for heart transplant recipients: no CAV (s=1), mild/moderate CAV (s=2), severe CAV (s=3), and dead (s=4).
+Four states were defined for heart transplant recipients: no CAV (s = 1), mild/moderate CAV (s = 2), severe CAV (s = 3), and dead (s = 4).
 The transition graph is given by Figure 2.
-Yearly examinations occurred for up to 18 years following a transplant.
-The mean follow-up time is 5.9 years.
+Yearly examinations occurred for up to 18 years following transplant.
+Mean follow-up time is 5.9 years.
 For censored records, the censoring time is set equal to the final appointment time.
-Of the 622 patients, only 192 were observed in state 2 (Mild CAV) at any point during their follow-up.
-Of these
+Out of the 622 patients, only 192 patients were observed in state 2 (Mild CAV) at any point during their follow-up.
+Out of these 192, 43 of these patients were subsequently observed in state 1.
+Only 92 patients were observed in state 3 (Severe CAV) at any point during their follow-up.
+Out of these 92, 12 of these patients were subsequently observed in state 2.

-Figure 2.
-Cardiac allograft vasculopathy (CAV) transition diagram.
+Figure 2: Cardiac allograft vasculopathy (CAV) transition diagram.